 d= effective depth of compressive stress effect

 TS max. = maximum induced tensile stress.
 This is controlled to maintain stress equilibrium in the part.
-It must not be so large that internal failure become possible.
+It must not be so large that internal failure becomes possible.

 Applications for Shot Peened Titanium

 Shot peening of titanium sheet is used to produce a range of attractive finishes for architectural panels and personal items, such as watches.
 Compressive stresses are beneficial in increasing resistance to fatigue, but only when this initiates from the component surface.

 Shot peening is regularly and widely used on titanium components for aerospace and industrial applications to provide enhanced fatigue resistance and reduced susceptibility to galling, fretting, and stress corrosion cracking.
 Shot peening alone confers the benefits indicated, but may also be used in conjunction with other surface treatments.